sshashi7/AIRoadShow/README.md

    - Analyzing documents and call transcripts
    - Integrating with Teams
    - Leveraging OpenAI and Azure AI Search
+  Note: Some labs require files/assets which is accessible under [Lab Assests](./lab-assets/)

 4. **🎯 Take on the Hackathon Challenge**
    When you're done with the labs, head to the [hackathon folder](./hackathon/) and try your hand at building an **autonomous agent** using advanced orchestration and triggers.